Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OZTQGd4ZZ_E.md

 ### Transcript

-> the experimental branch that is how many bugs did you fix of the ones let's game it out discovered actually i don't think we fixed any uh i think most of the bugs that he discovered are not bugs that we think uh need to be fixed they're kind of funny like the train going through the ground uh it's kind of funny yeah it's probably not a big deal right now um and we've optimized with his save file but yeah that's the only thing we would have done yeah yeah so he's his yeah his save files uh would run much smoother now than they used to so there's that
+> the experimental branch that is how many bugs did you fix of the ones let's game it out discovered actually i don't think we fixed any, i think most of the bugs that he discovered are not bugs that we think, need to be fixed they're kind of funny like the train going through the ground, it's kind of funny yeah it's probably not a big deal right now, and we've optimized with his save file but yeah that's the only thing we would have done yeah yeah so he's his yeah his save files, would run much smoother now than they used to so there's that